Aryan-Pandit/GroupPolicyUpdate/README.md

 # GroupPolicyUpdate
-GUI made from PySimpleGUI which is a Python library to create a GUI which runs various group policy update commands
+GUI made from PySimpleGUI to create a GUI which runs various group policy update commands.

+# Contributor
+Aryan Pandit